leandromoreira/digital_video_introduction/README.md

 When we throw away some of the coefficients, in the last step (transform), we kinda did some form of quantization.
 This step is where we chose to lose information (the **lossy part**) or in simple terms, we'll **quantize coefficients to achieve compression**.

 How can we quantize a block of coefficients?
-One simple method would be a uniform quantization, we take a block and **divide it by a single value** (10) and round this value.
+One simple method would be a uniform quantization, where we take a block, **divide it by a single value** (10) and round this value.

 ![quantize](/i/quantize.png "quantize")